Gueust/StateMachineModelization/README.md

 - log4j-1.2.13.jar

 - graphviz-2.38 is used in a test to display the activation graph.
+- mapdb-1.0.3.jar can be used to have a HashMap backed up with disk memory during the model checking.

 - snakeyaml-1.13.jar is used when using yaml files
 The final arborescence is: